apache/beam/examples/java/src/main/java/org/apache/beam/examples/complete/datatokenization/README.md

         - **bigTableTableId**: Id of the Cloud BigTable table to write into
         - **bigTableKeyColumnName**: Column name to use as a key in Cloud BigTable
         - **bigTableColumnFamilyName**: Column family name to use in Cloud BigTable
-- DSG parameters
+- RPC server parameters
-    - **rpcUri**: URI for the API calls to DSG
+    - **rpcUri**: URI for the API calls to RPC server
-    - **batchSize**: Size of the batch to send to DSG per request
+    - **batchSize**: Size of the batch to send to RPC server per request
-    - **payloadConfigPath**: Path to the payload configuration file with an array of fields to extract for tokenization

 The template allows for the user to supply the following optional parameter: